typsy-dev/documentation/ApiV2.md

 - accounts: A collection of AccountSummary objects
 - metadata:
     - total - total amount of accounts within your master account
+    - count - how many accounts were returned
     - limit - how many accounts were requested
     - offset - how many accounts were skipped
 ```